school holiday activities melbourne

 3. Take up a new sport

-4. Travel locally
+4. Travel locally in Victoria

 1. Try Something Different With An Escape Room

-Escape rooms have proven to be popular for adults and now there are child-friendly escape rooms in Melbourne.
-Your kids will get to work in teams to work through challenges and puzzles designed to stimulate the mind and be heaps of fun.
-Our Flemington escape room is our most family-friendly escape room that will test the skills of kids 8+.
-You can also take this to the next level with Mine Escape, an escape room that’s great for older kids.
-Mine Escape features a range of mind-boggling puzzles to solve that are sure to be talked about for weeks.
+Proven to be popular with adults, there are now child-friendly escape rooms in Melbourne too.
+Your kids will get to work in teams through challenges and puzzles designed to stimulate the mind in a fun environment.
+Our Flemington escape room is our most family-friendly room that will test the skills of kids 8+, You can also take this to the next level with Mine Escape, an escape room that’s great for older kids, featuring a range of mind-boggling puzzles that are sure to be talked about for weeks.
+The good news is that these activities will also be available all summer long, no matter the weather.
+This can also apply to children who want to have an escape room birthday party, for those wanting to celebrate over the summer holidays.

 2. Prepare Yourself For Indoor Activities